Understanding Labor and Delivery Complications -- Diagnosis and Treatment

 If labor goes on too long, the doctor may give IV fluids to prevent you from getting dehydrated.
 If the uterus does not contract enough, he or she may give you oxytocin, a drug that promotes stronger contractions.
 And if the cervix stops dilating despite strong contractions of the uterus, a C-section may be necessary.

 Toward the end of your third trimester, your doctor will check the baby's presentation and position by feeling your belly or with ultrasound.
 If the fetus remains in breech presentation several weeks before the due date, your doctor may attempt to "turn" the baby into the correct position in a procedure called an "external version."

-One way to try to turn the baby after 36 weeks is an external cephalic version, which involves a doctor manually rotating the baby by placing his hands on the mother's belly.
+One way to try to turn the baby after 36 weeks is an external cephalic version, which involves a doctor manually rotating the baby by placing his hands on the mother's belly and turning the baby.
 These manipulations work about 50% to 60% of the time and are usually more successful on women who have given birth previously, because their uteruses stretch more easily.
 The procedure typically takes place in the hospital, in case an emergency C-section becomes necessary.
 To make the procedure easier to perform, safer for the baby, and more tolerable for the mother-to-be, doctors sometimes give a uterine muscle relaxant and then use an ultrasound and electronic fetal monitor as guides.

 If the first attempt is unsuccessful, turning the baby may be tried again with an epidural pain medication to help relax the uterine muscles.
 Since not all doctors have been trained to do versions, you may be referred to another obstetrician.